refreshav/www/content/event/programming-hardware-with-python.md

 To communicate with the Circuit Playground, we will be using the Python programming language.
 It uses a simple, highly human-readable syntax and can be used in a wide variety of ways such as data mining, game building, machine learning, and programming hardware, which is how we will be using it during this workshop.

 The project we will be creating is the _Truth Meter_.
 It is composed of a servo (adjustable rotating motor) and wire that attaches it to the Circuit Playground which we will program to rotate the servo randomly to point to several options on a piece of paper.
-To visualize this, think of the servo as the pointer on a speedometer and the piece of paper as the dial on the speedometer except rather than numbers, the piece of paper will contain the words lie, half-lie, half-truth, and truth that the servo can point to.
+To visualize this, think of the servo as the pointer on a speedometer and the piece of paper as the dial on the speedometer except rather than numbers, the piece of paper will contain the words "lie", "half-lie", "half-truth", and "truth" that the servo can point to.

 # What Will I Gain from this Workshop?